-Contents of fields can also be passed to Survey123 from a pop-up in an ArcGIS web map, allowing for integration with any Esri apps that make use of pop-ups in a web map.
+Contents of fields can also be passed to Survey123 from a pop-up in an ArcGIS web map, allowing integration with any Esri apps that use pop-ups in a web map.
 This capability can be used to populate a field in Survey123 with the contents of a feature attribute, rather than a set value, by providing the name of the attribute enclosed in curly brackets.
 To do this, select Configure Pop-up for an existing layer in your web map.
-In the display drop-down menu, select a custom attribute display, and then click Configure and insert a link to your survey.
+In the display drop-down menu, select a custom attribute display, and click Configure and insert a link to your survey.

 This example URL would populate the Surname field with the contents of the selected feature's name attribute rather than a set value.

-Pass parameters to Survey123 web app
+Pass parameters to the Survey123 web app

 The Survey123 web app can accept parameters in the same format as the field app.
 The only difference is that you must use a question mark to separate the item ID of the survey from the first parameter, rather than an ampersand (ampersands are still used to separate parameters).
-The following example URL passes the surname and coordinate parameters to a survey in the Survey123 web app.
+The following example URL passes the surname and coordinate parameters to a survey in the Survey123 web app: